On the p-typical de Rham-Witt complex over W(k): Introduction

-Once we know that our complex $E_{\cdot}^{\bullet}$ is a Witt complex over $A$, we attain relatively easily a complete algebraic description of the de\thinspace Rham-Witt complex $W_{\cdot} \Omega^{\bullet}_A$.
-After we give this description, we turn in Section~\ref{A/xA section} to describing the de\thinspace Rham-Witt complex over the quotient ring $A/xA$, for an element $x \in A$; this is done with the purpose of applying it in the case that $A/xA$ is a perfectoid ring $B$, and $A = W(B^{\flat})$ is the ring of Witt vectors of the tilt of $B$.
+In Section~\ref{A/xA section}, we turn to describing the de\thinspace Rham-Witt complex over the quotient ring $A/xA$, for an element $x \in A$; this is done with the purpose of applying it in the case that $A/xA$ is a perfectoid ring $B$, and $A = W(B^{\flat})$ is the ring of Witt vectors of the tilt of $B$.
 Our complete algebraic description of $W_n \Omega^1_A$ makes extensive use of the ring homomorphisms $s_{\varphi}: A \rightarrow W_n(A)$, and in general we have no such ring homomorphisms $B \rightarrow W_n(B)$, so our algebraic description of $W_n\Omega^1_B$ is less complete.
 However, for a certain class of perfectoid rings, we are able to completely describe the kernel of the restriction map $W_{n+1}\Omega^1_B \rightarrow W_n \Omega^1_B$.
+We phrase the following theorem in slightly more generality, to include also the case $W(k)$ which is proved earlier.

+\begin{customtheorem}{B} Let $p$ denote an odd prime.
+Let $S$ denote either $W(k)$ for $k$ a perfect ring of characteristic~$p$, or else let $S$ denote a $p$-torsion-free perfectoid ring for which there exists some non-zero $p$-power torsion element $\omega \in \Omega^1_S$.
+In either of these cases, the following is a short exact sequence of $W_{n+1}(S)$-modules: